 Machu Picchu is one of the 7 wonders of the world most visited by tourists, has beautiful stone-based buildings, which were carved with much precision and detail, is the most important work for the Incas for having been built on a rugged mountain and inaccessible, divided into two large sectors, urban and agricultural separated by a large wall that descends the slope of the hill to reach the banks of the river Vilcanota.

-There are few places that offer magic and special connection with the environment.
+Few places offer magic and a special connection with the environment.
 With the first step in Machu Picchu, you will know that it is a wonder of wonders.
 One more reason to realize how impressive the Incas were at the time of making their constructions.
 Nature and history together to dazzle us.
 Because of its location, it was a place that remained hidden from the view of the Spaniards, so it is an untouched wonder until Hiram Bingham decided to tell the world that here in Cusco, paradise was found.
 Are you going to miss this paradise?